 help for carers

-Caring for and about someone with mental illness can be very demanding on you in many ways – emotionally, physically and even financially.
+Caring for someone with mental illness can be very demanding on you in many ways – emotionally, physically and financially.
 Learning how to support yourself when caring for someone will not only help them but also help your family members, friends and yourself.

 A carer is someone of any age who must change their lifestyle to care for a family member, partner, friend or neighbour needing long-term support.
 ‘Caring’ can be emotional support, such as helping someone seek support for their mental health problem, or physical support could include helping with day-to-day tasks such as cooking, cleaning or personal care.

-They do not necessarily have to live with the person they support and they are typically unpaid.
+Carers do not need to live with the person they support and are typically unpaid.
 Carers can be any age, from young children to elderly people.
 In fact, there are approximately 800,000 unpaid carers in Scotland, including around 30,000 young carers under the age of 18.

 myths about being a carer